-Direct salary of up to \$85 per hour is permitted on new contracts as of October 19, 2023.
-Rates must be supported by an Appendix A-1 listing personnel, classifications and actual pay rates.
-(Going forward, the limit will rise by 2.5 percent annually, starting in 2025.)
+Direct salary of up to \$87.13 per hour is permitted on new and adjustable-rate contracts as of January 1, 2025.
+Rates must be supported by an Appendix A-1 listing personnel, classifications and actual rates.
+(The salary limit will rise by 2.5 percent annually in subsequent years.)

 - Subconsultants: In all cases, the prime consultant must submit each subconsultant's proposal with an itemized cost breakdown.
-If a sub is performing 25 percent or more of the contract, the prime must also submit the sub's Appendix A-1 and Audited Overhead Report. - Wage rate waiver: A completed Wage-Rate Waiver Form approved by MaineDOT is required for salary costs exceeding the limit.
+If a sub is performing 25 percent or more of the contract, the prime also must submit the sub's Appendix A-1 and Audited Overhead Report. - ○ Wage rate waiver: A completed Wage-Rate Waiver Form approved by MaineDOT is required for salary costs exceeding the limit above.
 The form is found under Consultant Procurement on the LPA Documents web page: www.mainedot.gov/lpa/lpadocuments/